roman-milk/roman-milk.github.io/human-android.md

  "What do you want, horny slut," he asked.
 He gripped his fists tight, hoping to get away with it again.

  "Pleasure your horny slut, sir," Anne heavily whispered.
-Report_Story #3